MediciHouse07/Learning_Records/FM_05_statistics_110.md

 4754 mins, distribution is blue print of each probability that a r.v. will be a specific number;
 ### Lecture 8

+2022/11/30

+3000<->4500

+- independent and the same probability of success
+- a function from sample space to a number
+- has k tagged elk
+- if choose k from w, if k is bigger than w, then the C is 0
+- sampling with replacement is binomial
+- sampling without replacement is hypergeometric

 2022/11/28

 3000<->4500